MicrosoftDocs/win32/desktop-src/MsCS/resource-types-debugcontrolfunctions.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: 'bb524537-9262-466f-b56e-c6fb7e8ff746'
+ms.assetid: bb524537-9262-466f-b56e-c6fb7e8ff746
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'failover-clustering'
+ms.technology: failover-clustering
 ms.tgt_platform: multiple
+keywords:
-keywords: ["DebugControlFunctions Failover Cluster ,for resource types", "DebugControlFunctions Failover Cluster"]
+- DebugControlFunctions Failover Cluster ,for resource types
+- DebugControlFunctions Failover Cluster
 topic_type:
 - apiref
 api_name:
 - DebugControlFunctions
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # DebugControlFunctions

 \[This property is no longer available for use as of Windows Server 2012.\]

 This property is not supported.

 **Windows Server 2008 R2, Windows Server 2008 and Windows Server 2003:  **

 Indicates whether the [Cluster service](cluster-service.md) should create a separate [Resource Monitor](resource-monitor.md) to use for debugging the control functions of a resource type.
 The following table summarizes the attributes of the **DebugControlFunctions** property.